esteinig/Streamfish/README.md

 ## Warnings

-This is an experimental version. **It is not user-friendly.**.
-But it's also not ... too bad, I suppose?
+This is an experimental version. **It is not user-friendly**.

-Compiled binaries, libraries and forks are implemented in the `Docker` images - it **should** not be too difficult to configure and start the containers (😬).
+Compiled binaries, libraries and forks are implemented in the `Docker` images - it *should* not be too difficult to configure and start the containers (😬).
 However, there may be unanticipated interactions with your supported NVIDIA GPU drivers and CUDA version - this may need to be adjusted in the container image [as described on this page](docs/gpu.md).

 **Do not use `Streamfish` for real experiments - please use [`Readfish`](https://github.com/LooseLab/readfish) or other suitable implementations!**